 Financing: HOME funds Time Frame: Update materials every other year, or as new information is provided by the County, and send out targeted promotions annually.
-Implementation Responsibility: Fresno County Public Works and Planning Department, Community Development Division, and City of Reedley Quantified Objective: Connect at least 10 property owners with rehabilitation resources during the planning period.
-Facilitate rehabilitation of five rental units, three of these in areas of concentrated poverty or concentration of renters, such as in central Reedley, to facilitate place-based revitalization.
+Implementation Responsibility: Fresno County Public Works and Planning Department, Community Development Division, and City of Reedley

+Quantified Objective: Connect at least 25 property owners with rehabilitation resources during the planning period.
+Facilitate rehabilitation of 10 rental units, five of these in areas of concentrated poverty or concentration of renters, such as in central Reedley and the northeast side of the city, to facilitate place-based revitalization.
 Relevant Policies: Policy 3.2, Policy 4.1